Mathematical Methods of Theoretical Physics: Self-adjoint transformation

-In {\em real} inner product spaces, self adoint operators are called {\em symmetric,} since they are symmetric with respect to transpositions; that is, In {\em complex} inner product spaces, self adoint operators are called {\em Hermitian,} since they are identical with respect to Hermitian conjugation (Transposition of the matrix and complex conjugation of its entries); that is, In what follows, we shall consider only the latter case and identify self-adjoint operators with Hermitian ones.
+\marginnote{For infinite dimensions, a distinction must be made between self-adjoint operators and Hermitian ones; see, for instance~\bibentry{grau}, \bibentry{Gieres-2000}, \bibentry{2001-Bonneau}.} In finite dimensional {\em real} inner product spaces, self-adjoint operators are called {\em symmetric,} since they are symmetric with respect to transpositions; that is, In finite dimensional {\em complex} inner product spaces, self-adjoint operators are called {\em Hermitian,} since they are identical with respect to Hermitian conjugation (transposition of the matrix and complex conjugation of its entries); that is, In what follows, we shall consider only the latter case and identify self-adjoint operators with Hermitian ones.
 In terms of matrices, a matrix $A$ corresponding to an operator $\textsf{\textbf{A}}$ in some fixed basis is self-adjoint if

-That is, suppose $A_{ij}$ is the matrix representation corresponding to a linear transformation $\textsf{\textbf{A}}$ in some basis ${\frak B}$, then the {\em Hermitian} matrix $\textsf{\textbf{A}}\ast = \textsf{\textbf{A}}\dagger$ to the dual basis ${\frak B}^*$ is $\overline{(A_{ij}})^T$.
+That is, suppose $A_{ij}$ is the matrix representation corresponding to a linear transformation $\textsf{\textbf{A}}$ in some basis ${\frak B}$, then the {\em Hermitian} matrix $\textsf{\textbf{A}}^\ast = \textsf{\textbf{A}}^\dagger$ to the dual basis ${\frak B}^\ast $ is $\overline{(A_{ij}})^\intercal $.

-{ \bexample For the sake of an example, consider again the {\em Pauli spin matrices} which, together with unity, i.e., ${\Bbb I}_2=\textrm{diag}(1,1)$, are all self-adjoint.
+{ \bexample For the sake of examples of Hermitian matrices, consider the {\em Pauli spin matrices} defined earlier in Equation~\ref{2019-mm-ch-fdvs-psm} as well as the unit matrix $\mathbb{1}_2$ The following matrices are not self-adjoint: